 The camping ground was on the banks of the Canal de Berry, just south of the centre of town, with a row of charming cottages across the water.

-Laden with these documents, we retreated to the nearby Bar du Commerce to study them over a leisurely second breakfast of coffee and croissants.
+Laden with these documents, we retreated to the nearby Bar du Commerce to study them over a leisurely second breakfast of coffee and pastries.

 We remembered the town from last year when we had walked through it on the Way of Vézelay, but this time we were going to follow the Cher river northwards until we joined the other branch of the Canal de Berry at Mehun-sur-Yèvre, then continue along it to Tours.